 The first Clear Lake newspaper was the Independent, established by Silas Noyes and John M. Brainard.
 The first issue bore the date, February 10, 1860.
 Its publication was continued for about a year, when it was moved to Hancock Country.
 The Observer was then established in 1869.
 George E. Frost was the first proprietor of the Observer.
 After two years of editorship he sold the office to Judge M.P.
 Rosecrans who made the paper entirely independent, in tone and sentiment, where before it had been strongly republican.
 Mr. Rosecrans soon sold the office to parties in Belmond.
 Mr. Frost then purchased a new outfit and for 6 or 7 years was the editor.
 In 1879 he sold to Mr. Bush who changed the name to the Clear Lake Mirror.

 In April 1896, J.C.
 Davenport established another weekly paper here which he called the Clear Lake Reporter.
 These two weekly newspapers combined under one ownership with the Reporter buying the Mirror in 1951.
 They operated as twin weeklies with the Mirror published on Tuesdays and the Reporter on Fridays until January 1955 when the two joined together to become the Mirror and Reporter.
-The Clear Lake Mirror-Reporter has been under current ownership since 1983 when a corporation was formed as Prefin, Inc. The team of Dave Presler and Michael Finnegan comprised the business which also owned other area newspapers.
-Presler moved on from the company and focus was placed to ownership of the Clear Lake paper by Finnegan, selling off the other newspapers and concentrating all his efforts into the newspaper as it currently stands.
+The Clear Lake Mirror-Reporter was sold by Mid-America Publishing Corporation in 1983 to Prefin, Inc. The team of Dave Presler and Michael Finnegan comprised the business which also owned other area newspapers.
+Presler moved on from the company and focus was placed to ownership of the Clear Lake paper by Finnegan.
 Below is the staff of the Mirror-Reporter which is now a weekly, publishing on Wednesdays.
+On March 1, 2018, Mid-America Publishing Corporation re-acquired the Mirror-Reporter.

 As well as Owner/Publisher of the Mirror Reporter Mr. Finnegan...
 Read More

-Marianne Morf joined the Clear Lake Mirror-Reporter as editor when...
+Marianne Gasaway joined the Clear Lake Mirror-Reporter as editor when...
 Read More

 ...
 Read More